gadij/playing_with_react_hooks/README.md

     has a dependency on counterOne,
     is wont change on call for incrementCounterTwo, thus the same reference to the function, wont be changed

+## What do we see in 'exampleUseCallback'?
+    when setSalary or setAge is called, the entire component is re-rendered thus the functions within the functional component: Parent.js are re-created. we dont want the function of incrementSalary to be re-created when incrementAge is called, and vise versa. useCallback solved this, when giving incrementSalary a dependency of 'salary', the memoize instance of the funciton will be re-created only if 'salary' has changed, in a very similar way for incrementAge and 'age'.
+    It is easy to see on the console that when incrementing 'salary' no logs from age are displayed, and vise versa.